 Cerebral palsy is a condition that affects muscle control and movement.
-It affects about 1 in every 400 children in the UK.
+It affects about one in every 400 children in the UK.

 It is usually caused by an injury to the brain before, during or after birth, but there may be no obvious single reason.
 The main causes include: